melaniegrotti/workshop-PL/README.md

 as keys; and a rating hashmap that would keep the url as key and the rating as value; for the user it will make no difference, but for us in the backend it will be a lot easier

+###Testing:
+test to see if the urls are valid
+2 tests to add things to our hashmaps we test to see if we can find a tagged url test to see if we can increase the rating test to see if we can remove the tag